faraazahmad/chatbot/README.md

 # chatbot
-The chatbot built for hack-jmi
+The chatbot built for Telegram during HACK-JMI hackathon

 ## to run the app
 clone the repo and cd into it.
 Then install all dependencies